- Pam Zubeck

 She doubts the developer’s plan will prevent stormwater from racing through the neighborhood and wonders, “Is this really what the city intended?
 Planning [staff] is making the city’s stormwater problem worse.”

 “Is this really what the city intended?
-Planning [staff] is making the stormwater problem worse.” click to tweet
+Planning [staff] is making the stormwater problem worse.” tweet this

 Bill Kosar, who lives about a block east of the pond site, also expressed reservations.
 “You’re going to have water blasting out of that pipe,” he says.
 “The city really wants to get the [EPA] suit dismissed, but it seems they’re not serious.
 You can’t ask for a lawsuit to be dismissed if you’re not even following your guidelines.”